Elevating Neighborhoods with a Purpose to a New Level!

 How does the YCFC Work?

-A foundation fee is collected at each closing as a .5% percentage of the sales price of each home.
+A foundation fee is collected at each closing ranging from .25 to .5% percentage of the sales price of each home.
 These funds are then set aside for such purposes as the Homeowners Association Board, upon recommendation of YCFC, deems beneficial to the community.
 Each time a property is re-sold, the fee is once again collected.
 Hence, the reserve, which always stays within the community, perpetuates for the life of the development.

 Who Benefits from YCFC?